-These decadent brownie cupcakes have the perfect chewy texture.
+These decadent chocolate brownie cupcakes have the perfect chewy texture.
 Fantastic on their own, they are even more divine when paired with the sauce – a reduction of pinot noir and cherry brandy that I made just for this occasion.

 These aren’t fluffy and tall like regular cupcakes.
 Instead they are real brownies baked in a cupcake tin.
 They are dense and fudgy, forming perfect miniature brownie cakes.
 Just look at that inside!